Artistic Director and Conductor

 Erin founded the Minnesota Saints Chorale (formerly MN Mormon Chorale) in 2004 and served as its Artistic Director and Conductor until 2019 when her family relocated to San Diego, California.
 During her tenure, the choir was a featured performer at the American Choral Director's Association (ACDA-MN) and was invited to perform at Carnegie Hall under the baton of Mack Wilberg.
 Other favorite memories include collaborations with over fifty outstanding ensembles and conductors in Minnesota as well as working with talented guest artists from around the country for major concerts including the annual Easter Oratorio Lamb of God by Rob Gardner.

-Erin previously served as Assistant Conductor of the Oratorio Society of Minnesota under the direction of Dr. George S. T. Chu as well as Director of Vocal Music at Nacel International High School in St. Paul where she developed the vocal music program including choir, music theory/history courses and established the annual musical.
-As a music specialist in her church, she has been a clinician, a regional adult and youth choir director, and a children’s music leader.
+Erin previously served as Assistant Conductor of the Oratorio Society of Minnesota under the direction of Dr. George S. T. Chu as well as Director of Vocal Music at Nacel International High School in St. Paul.
+As a church music specialist, she has been a clinician, a regional adult and youth choir director, and a children’s music leader.

-Erin serves as a regional vocal adjudicator and is an active member of the American Choral Directors Association of California (ACDA-CA) and the Choral Consortium of San Diego (CCSD).
+Erin serves as a regional vocal adjudicator and is an active member of the American Choral Directors Association of California (ACDA-CA).
+She also enjoys serving on the Board of the Choral Consortium of San Diego (CCSD).

-Her happiest moments are with her family, especially her husband, Matthew, and their four beautiful daughters.
+Her happiest moments are with her family, especially her husband, Matthew, and their five children.